 Festooning bees: lacework between the frames

 Beekeepers have lots of explanations for this behavior.
-Some say the bees are “measuring” the distance between frames, some say the structure acts like a scaffolding from which the bees build comb, some say bees can only produce wax from the festooning position.
+Some say the bees are “measuring” the distance between frames, and some say the structure acts like a scaffolding from which the bees build comb.
+Others say bees can only produce wax from the festooning position.

 Scientists, however, are much less confident about the function of festooning.
 Jürgen Tautz the world-renowned German bee biologist at the University of Würzburg says, “The function of the living chain that is formed by bees where new combs are being built, or old combs repaired, is completely unknown.”